FotisVach/designPatterns/src/main/java/fotis/designPatterns/singleton/singleton-notes.md

 * Encourages using a globally shared instance which prevents an object and resources used by this object from being deallocated.
 * Creates tightly coupled code.
 The clients of the Singleton become difficult to test.
 * Makes it almost impossible to subclass a Singleton.
+* Need special consideration when we have i singleton in a web app that is deployed in several server instances.